BurntSushi/blog/content/post/ripgrep.md

 Universal Code Grep always `read`s the entire contents of the file into memory.
 The latter approach can refer back to the file's contents in memory when doing the actual printing, where as neither `git grep` nor `ripgrep` can do that.
-(The key advantage is constant memory usage and probably better performance.)

 ## Methodology